Blackstone (BX)

 As investors in high-quality companies, we primarily focus on whether a company’s profits can support its debt.

 We were impressed by how significantly Blackstone blew past analysts’ fee-related earnings expectations this quarter.
-On the other hand, its EPS missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this was a mixed quarter.
-The stock remained flat at $160.30 immediately after reporting.
+We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its EPS missed.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock traded up 1.3% to $148.68 immediately after reporting.

-There are several reasons why we think Blackstone is a great business.
-For starters, its revenue growth was impressive over the last five years.
-On top of that, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, and its expanding fee-related earnings shows the asset management business is generating more profits.
+In our opinion, Blackstone is a solid company.
+First off, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
+On top of that, Blackstone’s AUM growth was impressive over the last five years, and its expanding fee-related earnings shows the asset management business is generating more profits.

-Blackstone’s P/E ratio based on the next 12 months is 24.6x.
-There’s some optimism reflected in this multiple, but we don’t mind owning a high-quality business, even if it’s slightly expensive.
-Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with relatively high valuations.
+Blackstone’s P/E ratio based on the next 12 months is 22.8x.
+This multiple isn’t necessarily cheap, but we’ll happily own Blackstone as its fundamentals shine bright.
+We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with relatively high valuations.